Le Grand-Saconnex: Religion

 From the 2000 census, 2,904 or 35.8% were Roman Catholic, while 1,428 or 17.6% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 213 members of an Orthodox church (or about 2.63% of the population), there were 3 individuals (or about 0.04% of the population) who belonged to the Christian Catholic Church, and there were 140 individuals (or about 1.73% of the population) who belonged to another Christian church.
 There were 46 individuals (or about 0.57% of the population) who were Jewish, and 439 (or about 5.41% of the population) who were Islamic.
 There were 23 individuals who were Buddhist, 34 individuals who were Hindu and 13 individuals who belonged to another church.
 1,677 (or about 20.67% of the population) belonged to no church, are agnostic or atheist, and 1,194 individuals (or about 14.72% of the population) did not answer the question.

 The Ecumenical Centre - housing the offices of the World Council of Churches, ACT Alliance, the World Student Christian Federation and the Lutheran World Federation - is in Le Grand-Saconnex.

+YWCA also has its head office in Le Grand-Sacconex.